-- Exceptions are based on AAMC CI business rules and each of the exceptions will need to be fixed before a report can be submitted.
+- Exceptions reflect AAMC CI business rule violations and will need to be fixed before a report can be submitted.
+You cannot submit until the number of Exceptions is at 0, otherwise the AAMC will not accept your report.
 Click on the number of Exceptions, to see a detailed list of Exceptions.

 This is an example of a report preview.
 Click a Sequence Block to expand that section.
-Click to expand each course to view the items below it:
+Click to expand each Course to view details: